valentinHenry/blaireau/README.md

 **Blaireau** is a personal project in addition to being a work in progress, **hence the lack of documentation (and code).**

+:warning" I (Valentin) am not even sure this really works (will test it later)...

 ## Quickstart with sbt
-No artefacts is published at the moment therefore you must publish it locally
+If you want to test / have fun with it, no artefacts is published at the moment therefore you must publish it locally
 ```shell
 $> git clone git@github.com:valentinHenry/blaireau.git
 $> cd blaireau/